What Are Centipedes?

-While not every class of centipede has precisely one hundred feet, there are many fascinating foot-related actualities inside this family.
+While not every class of centipede has precisely one hundred feet, there are many fascinating foot-related actualities within this family.
 Centipedes are best known for the cause of their name, which interprets from Latin as, ‘hundred foot.’
-Numbers may fluctuate somewhere in the range of 20 sets to more than 300 arrangements of legs (that is an incredible 600 feet for those checking).
-These legs shift long; the short legs are at the front of the body and the longest at the back.
+Numbers may fluctuate somewhere in the range of 20 sets to more than 300 arrangements of legs…that is an incredible 600 feet, for those checking!
+The legs shift according to which centipede; the short legs are at the front of the body and the longest at the back.

 Most centipedes found around buildings rarely measure more than 2 inches.
 In Texas and the desert southwest, however, a couple of species can measure 6 inches or more and can wander in homes and other buildings.
 The color also varies depending on the species.
-Most are brown or brownish-orange.
-The great Texas species has a bluish-black body, orange-red head, and yellow legs.
+Most are brown or brownish-orange, while the great Texas species has a bluish-black body, orange-red head, and yellow legs.

 Centipedes are predators that live in wetlands.
 These nocturnal creatures hunt insects and spiders at night.
 They are quite similar to the millipedes, with the difference being that they have only one pair of legs per body segment, while millipedes have two pairs of legs per body segment.
-They are rarely seen inside houses, except for the house centipede that can breed in vacant spaces and cellars.
+They are rarely seen inside homes, except for the house centipede that can breed in vacant spaces and cellars.
 The house centipede is recognized for its extremely long legs.

 Centipedes are fundamental in many gardens crosswise over America, Europe, and Asia.
-Centipede sightings have even been accounted for in forsake or drier locales, however, they additionally regularly flourish in wet, soggy territories.
-Situations that have a thick, wet soil are perfect, as are heaps of leaves or shakes, which give the ideal concealing spot to these creepy crawlies.
+Centipede sightings have even been accounted for in forsake or drier locales, however, they also regularly flourish in wet, soggy territories.
+Spacesthat have thick, wet soil are perfect, as are heaps of leaves that provide the ideal concealing spot to these creepy crawlies.
 Zones that have high mugginess may likewise observe bigger populaces of the regular house centipede.